 - Top with 4 cups of water and 2 cups of ice

-- Serve with fresh mint and a lemon slice, enjoy!
+- Serve with fresh mint and lemon wedges, enjoy!

 LOVE SEEING AND SHARING YOUR CREATIONS!
 WHEN YOU MAKE THIS RECIPE, I’D LOVE TO SEE IT.